googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 ### Rack Integration

-Other Rack base framework can also directly leverage the Middleware directly:
+Other Rack-based framework can also directly leverage the Middleware directly:

 ```ruby
 require "google/cloud/error_reporting"